Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Experiments

 \textbf{Impact of the global rank:} In Figure \ref{fig:global_rank}, we investigate the impact of the rank of the global LoRA modules on FSLoRA's performance.
 We vary the rank of the global LoRA modules while keeping the rank of submatrices updated by the clients to be consistent (i.e., $k_i=8$).
 This ensures that the communication and computational resources on the client side remain unchanged.
 As illustrated in Figure \ref{fig:global_rank}, FSLoRA maintains stable convergence across all the configurations.
 Moreover, FSLoRA demonstrates improved performance as the global rank increases.
 This observation confirms that the proposed sketching mechanism enables resource-constrained systems to reap the benefits of a higher global rank, striking an effective balance between efficiency and performance.

-\textbf{Impact of sketching ratio:} Finally, we investigate the impact of the sketching ratio on FSLoRA's performance by maintaining a constant global LoRA rank $r=64$ while varying the sketching ratio \(k_i/r\) in the range \(\{0.125, 0.5, 1\}\).
+\textbf{Impact of sketching ratio:} We investigate the impact of the sketching ratio on FSLoRA's performance by maintaining a constant global LoRA rank $r=64$ while varying the sketching ratio \(k_i/r\) in the range \(\{0.125, 0.5, 1\}\).
 As shown in Figure \ref{fig:sketching_ratio}, there is a slight performance degradation as the sketching ratio decreases, which is consistent with our theoretical analysis.
-This reflects an inherent tradeoff: while a larger sketching ratio improves convergence and accuracy, a smaller ratio reduces both computational and communication overhead.
+This also reflects an tradeoff: while a larger sketching ratio improves convergence and accuracy, a smaller ratio reduces both computational and communication overhead.
 Notably, the observed degradation remains minor, highlighting FSLoRA's ability to maintain strong performance even under constrained resources.
 This demonstrates its effectiveness in balancing efficiency and accuracy, making it well-suited for resource-limited scenarios.

-\textbf{Further experiments:} Results with more clients under broader heterogeneity, as well as with a larger model, are reported in Appendix \ref{appen:broader_heterogeneity} and Appendix \ref{appen:larger_model}, respectively.
+\textbf{Further experiments:} Results with more clients under broader heterogeneity, as well as with other models, are reported in Appendix \ref{appen:broader_heterogeneity} and Appendix \ref{appen:larger_model}, respectively.
 Appendix \ref{appen:further_experiments} provides detailed per-task comparisons on the commonsense reasoning benchmark corresponding to Figures \ref{fig:rank_varying} and \ref{fig:global_rank}.
-The impact of varying the number of local updates $H$ is studied in Appendix \ref{appen:local_updates}, while the extension to dynamic sketching ratios is presented in Appendix \ref{appen:dynamic_sketching_ratio}.
+The impact of varying the number of local updates $H$ is studied in Appendix \ref{appen:local_updates}, while the empirical extension to dynamic sketching ratios is presented in Appendix \ref{appen:dynamic_sketching_ratio}.
 Finally, Appendix \ref{appen:compression_integration} demonstrates the synergistic effect of integrating compression with sketching.